Policy and Procedure Name:

 whole person impairment (WPI).

-4. When the injured
+4. When the IW has

-total loss of vision for that eye.
+vision for that eye.

 5. The loss of

-vision prior to correction by glasses, contacts, or surgical intervention.
+correction by glasses, contacts, or surgical intervention.

 a.
 Cataracts that